 The human/computer design balance in which C and UNIX originated probably made good sense in the early 1970s on many computers.
 C even looked avant garde in 1978 when Digital Equipment Corp's VAX 11/780 computer became a popular successor to the PDP-11.
 The manufacturer's operating system was written in a mixture of lower-level languages (Assembler, BLISS) and so C seemed "high level".
-In fact, DEC's Alpha software continues to have include substantial BLISS source code.
+In fact, DEC (now COMPAQ)'s Alpha OPEN-VMS software continues to include substantial BLISS source code.